-Installing

-and

-from Jackson Harbor Press

-Operating

-A keyer chip for the SWL Rock-Mite with pot speed control
+InstallingThe RMK QNPandfrom Jackson Harbor PressOperatingA keyer chip for the SWL Rock-Mite with slow speed beaconing

-The RMK is a PIC based keyer chip designed to fit into the keyer socket of the Rock-Mite series of transceivers sold by Small Wonder Labs (SWL).
-The RMK offers a few features not found in the original keyer IC including pot speed control, two 60 character non-volatile memories, beacon mode, iambic keyer mode and more.
+The RMK QNP is a PIC based keyer chip designed to fit into the keyer socket of the Rock-Mite series of transceivers sold by Small Wonder Labs (SWL).
+The RMK QNP offers a few features not found in the original keyer IC : two 60 character non-volatile memories, beacon mode, iambic keyer mode and more.
+The QNP suffix differs from the normal RMK chip by removing the pot speed control, lowered price and the addition of a QRSS type of slow speed beacon where the speed is set in seconds per dit.

-The RMK is a CMOS (Complimentary Metal Oxide Semiconductor) device.
-This oxide is very thin which means that the RMK should be handled as little as possible to prevent static damage.
+The RMK QNP is a CMOS (Complimentary Metal Oxide Semiconductor) device.
+This oxide is very thin which means that the RMK QNP should be handled as little as possible to prevent static damage.
 The installer should use a grounding strap and anti-static mat if available or at the very least, work on a grounded metal surface and be sure to touch ground prior to touching the IC.

-Installing the RMK:
+Installing the RMK QNP: